DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 1. Description - Markdown textual description to help users understand what the data is about
 2. Metadata - A Json object that contains pieces of structured metadata that is useful to allow other people to find the dataset.
 To learn more about how metadata can be used effectively, have a look at the [metadata documentation](metadata.md)

+Both items (as well as the name and the schema if you want) can be uploaded in one POST request to the [/datasets/{datasetId}/in-progress](https://api.edelweissdata.com/docs/index.html#operations-In_Progress-updateInProgressDataset) endpoint

 **Code:**
 ```js